etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_change_an_existing_Window.md

 Navigate to the _Application Dictionary || Windows, Tabs and Fields_ window and select the record for _Physical Inventory_ .

-In the _Fields_ tab we can now do the changes needed to adapt the layout as
+In the _Fields_ tab we can now make the changes needed to adapt the layout as
 wanted:

   * _Description_ field, unmark the _Displayed_ checkbox to hide the field from the tab.
   * _Organization_ field, change sequence number to _45_ and mark the _Start in new line_ checkbox.
 This moves the field below all other normally displayed.

-For testing the changed layout switch away from the _System Administrator_ role to i.e. the _F &B International Group Admin _ role and open the _Physical Inventory_ window again.
-As the instance contains our module marked as _InDevelopment_ the window layout is reloaded each time the window is opened we can be the changed layout immediate as seen below:
+For testing the changed layout, switch away from the _System Administrator_ role to i.e. the _F &B International Group Admin _ role and open the _Physical Inventory_ window again.
+As the instance contains our module marked as _InDevelopment_ the window layout is reloaded each time the window is opened, so we can see the changed layout immediate as seen below: